boto/boto3/docs/source/guide/configuration.rst

     client = boto3.client('kinesis', config=my_config)

-With the addition of the ``proxies_config`` option shown here, the proxy will use the specified certificate file for authentication.
+With the addition of the ``proxies_config`` option shown here, the proxy will use the specified certificate file for authentication when using the HTTPS proxy.

 Using environment variables